alec-z/charter/stf_charter.md

 Governing Board.

-**Steering Committee**
+## Steering Committee

 ### Members constituted:

 ● One appointed representative from each Diamond or Gold sponsor, for companies with strong ties in ownership or business, they can sponsor multiple times, but they can only appoint 2 representative in total.
 Whether they constitute astrong ties is determined by governing board voting.

-● Each project team lead, as such may be determined pursuant to procedures decided upon by

-the Steering Committee with approval of the Governing Board (应该由项目自己选举，选举规则，使用SC认可的选举规则，或者在SC通过，选举的结果应该在SC备案)
+● Each project team lead, as such may be determined pursuant to procedures decided upon by the Steering Committee with approval of the Governing Board (should be selected by project team self, and the selecting process and result should be put on record under SC)

 ● One elected representative from the Community Members (how to select?，who can vote?)